 So, Fintech startups need to streamline their products and services by introducing new features regularly.

 To an extent, Fintechs have led the way in user-friendliness, and have enabled steady experiences across diverse channels.

 Any startup’s revenue model is significant for its business success.
 However, for a fintech founder, it is highly critical.
 That is because customers question fintech startups on their revenue models.
-For instance, consumers think, when asked for a higher product price by a startup that it will have a share of investor gains.
+For instance, consumers think, when asked for a higher product price by a fintech startup that it will have a share of investor gains.

 However, winning consumer confidence is vital for fintech companies and is directly attached to their revenue model.

 As per Forbes, Startups that have received the most funding to date create a lower-cost product version of a current financial product.
 And customers are already paying for that as compared to a new product with a different value proposition.

 The startups with lower setup and distribution costs use the influence of their networks.
 So, for such other scenarios, it is essential to decide the precise revenue model.
 And settle on how as a fintech startup, you will make money in the coming time?